 The goal of treating Vaginismus is to lessen the vaginal muscle spasms and contractions.
 There are different ways this can be done, and it includes doing certain exercises and techniques.

-At Aesthetics by King’s College Hospital, our Aesthetic Gynecologists use Botox injections to treat Vaginismus.
-When the Botox is injected into the muscles, it will paralyze them, hence preventing them from contracting.
-The Botox injections allow for the initial relaxation and the absence of pain, which allows the body to become used to the sensations without contracting.
+At Aesthetics by King’s College Hospital, our Aesthetic Gynecologists use an injectable protein to treat Vaginismus.
+When injected into the muscles, it will paralyze them, hence preventing them from contracting.
+The injections allow for the initial relaxation and the absence of pain, which allows the body to become used to the sensations without contracting.

 Are you a Candidate for Painful Intercourse Treatment?

-To be eligible for Vaginismus treatment with Botox, you should:
+To be eligible for Vaginismus treatment, you should:

 - Be experiencing painful contractions or spasms of the vaginal muscles